sigstore/k8s-manifest-sigstore/README.md

 Flags:
-  -c, --config string     path to verification config YAML file (for advanced verification) -f, --filename string   file name which will be signed (if dir, all YAMLs inside it will be signed) -h, --help              help for verify
+  -c, --config string     path to verification config YAML file (for advanced verification) -f, --filename string   file name which will be verified -h, --help              help for verify
   -i, --image string      signed image name which bundles yaml files -k, --key string        path to your signing key (if empty, do key-less signing)